wangziqi2013/wangziqi2013.github.io/_posts/2020-09-05-an-adaption-cache-compression-scheme.markdown

    unimportant) is an approximation of the most recently accessed addresses.
 From this perspective, cache is actually a "recency" device that can be leveraged for not only caching, but also capturing most recently occuring symbols.

+3. The second compression algorithm is an early attempt to solve value locality by counting identical bits at higher positions.
+It is actually simpler, but may not capture all value locality.

 **Lowlight:**

 1. What if master dictionary cannot retire due to cache lines never be accessed thereafter?
 I know the compressed slots